nno-carl/Smart-Parking-System/README.md

 # Smart-Parking-System
 It is a project for course Ubiquitous Sensing for Smart Cities.
 We complete a smart parking system with 3 features:
-Automatic license plate recognition
+Automatic license plate recognition.
-Monitor parking numbers in real time
+Monitor parking numbers in real time.
-Predict available parking time when parking lot is full
+Predict available parking time when parking lot is full.

 tools as follow:
 Python